What is Cometriq?

 Usual Adult Dose for Thyroid Cancer:

-Use: Treatment of progressive, metastatic medullary thyroid cancer (MTC).
+Use: For progressive metastatic medullary thyroid cancer (MTC)

 What happens if I miss a dose?